Gardening 101: How to Start a Flower Garden

 Use your hands or a rake to smooth out the mulch anywhere from 2-4 inches tall.

-When mulching, always ensure there is space between the trunk of a tree or the stem of perennials and shrubs.
+When mulching, always ensure there is a 3″ to 4″ space around tree trunks and the stems of perennials and shrubs.

 To produce colorful and healthy-looking flowers, your soil will need some extra nutrients.